 | 2024 | 27.6% |

 Humanoid robots went from a rounding error to the majority of Unitree’s business in roughly two years.
-The company shipped more than 5,500 humanoid units in 2025.
-Gross margin reached 59.5% — exceptional for a hardware manufacturer, comparable to mature software companies.
+The company shipped more than 5,500 humanoid units in 2025, a figure also reported independently by the South China Morning Post.
+Gross margin reached 60.4% for full-year 2025 (59.5% through the first three quarters) — exceptional for a hardware manufacturer, comparable to mature software companies.

 The IPO proceeds are earmarked for four uses: developing AI models for robots, researching robot structures, creating new robot products, and building a smart manufacturing facility.
 In other words: the capital goes into deepening the software and AI layer, not just scaling the factory.